Denmark in the Eurovision Song Contest: Absence and return

-After the 1966 contest and a record low 14th place, Denmark withdrew from the contest, as DR's new head of entertainment Niels Jørgen Kaiser did not view the contest as being quality entertainment.
+After the 1966 contest and a record low 14th place, Denmark withdrew from the contest, as DR's new head of entertainment Niels Jørgen Kaiser did not view the contest as being quality entertainment citing dissatisfaction from the viewers.
 Dansk Melodi Grand Prix was not held from that year onwards.

-However, in the 1978 contest, after 11 years' absence, and following Niels Jørgen Kaisers departure from DR, Denmark returned to the contest, represented by Mabel and the song "Boom Boom".
+However, in the 1978 contest, after 11 years of absence, and following Niels Jørgen Kaisers departure from DR, Denmark returned to the contest, represented by Mabel and the song "Boom Boom".

-Success
+1980s

 Denmark's most successful time at the contest came between 1984 and 1990, with the country reaching the top eight in six out of seven contests, including four top-five placings.
 The duo of Hot Eyes represented the nation three times during this period.
 In 1984, they sang the song "Det' lige det" and finished fourth.
 In 1985, they became the first and, as of 2020 only act to represent Denmark in two consecutive years.
 Singing "Sku' du spørg' fra no'en?", they could not repeat their success of the previous year and came 11th.
 In 1988, Hot Eyes represented Denmark again with "Ka' du se hva' jeg sa'?".
 The duo scored its best result to date, finishing in third place, losing only to Céline Dion and Scott Fitzgerald.
 Denmark's other good results during this time were sixth place for Lise Haavik in 1986, fifth for Anne-Cathrine Herdorf and Bandjo in 1987, third for Birthe Kjær in 1989 and eighth for Lonnie Devantier in 1990.

-Denmark's fall
+1990s

 After 1990, Denmark fell from its high positions of the 1980s and was relegated from the contest on three occasions in the 1990s.
 In 1993, Tommy Seebach, who had previously represented Denmark in 1979 and 1981, finished 22nd, resulting Denmark being relegated from the contest in 1994.
 Aud Wilken sang "Fra Mols til Skagen" for the nation at the 1995 contest and came 5th, but this high placing could not be repeated in 1996, as Denmark's entry, "Kun med dig" sung by Dorthe Andersen and Martin Loft, did not qualify from the pre-qualifying round of the contest.
 In 1998, Denmark was once again relegated from the contest following a poor result in 1997.
 In 1999, the abolition of the language rule, which had required all countries to sing in their official languages, brought a return to success for Denmark, when Michael Teschl and Trine Jepsen finished 8th with "This Time I Mean It".